 The LCC Analysis section appears, displaying a list of available LCC Analyses. - 3.
-Select the row for the analysis that you want to delete. - 4.
-At the top of the workspace, select .
-A confirmation message appears. - 5.
+Select the row for the analysis that you want to delete. - 5.
 Select Yes.

 The LCC Analysis is deleted from the GE Digital APM database.

 Access Reference Documents in LCC